wenewzhang/mixin_network-nodejs-bot2/README2.md

   );
 }
 ```
-You can pay 0.01 EOS to bot through pay command,
+User can pay 0.01 EOS to bot by click the button,
 ![pay-link](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/pay-link.png)
-otherwise, you can transfer any tokens to bot through message panel, the bot receive the tokens and then send back immediately.
+Developer can send token to their bots in message panel.
+The bot receive the tokens and then send back immediately.
 ![transfer and tokens](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/transfer-any-tokens.jpeg)

 ```javascript